Esri/solutions-symbology-data/README.md

 ![Image of repository-template](symbols.jpg)

-## ArcGIS Solutions Symbology
+## Features

-* SIGACTs- for the Incident Analysis Template
+* Source Symbology for the Incident Analysis Template
 * More to come

 ## Sections